Skip to content

 2. Distribution of Courses

-• The overlap of coursework applied toward both a Graduate Certificate Program and a graduate degree program or a degree track or specialization that appears on the transcript must not exceed 6 credits and is limited to elective coursework in each program.
-(Memo 43: Graduate Certificates)
+• The overlap of coursework applied toward both a Graduate Certificate Program and a graduate degree program or a degree track or specialization that appears on the transcript is limited to elective coursework in each program.
+(Policy 1.2: Graduate Certificates)

 3. Faculty Mentoring